palewire/first-visual-story/tutorial/template.md

 Now, look closely at the `index.html` file.
 If you have experience with HTML, you will notice that it doesn't include much of what you might expect from a web page.

 For instance, you won't see the class `<html>` or `<body>` tags.
-Nor do you find the stylesheets that typically dicatate how a page looks.
+Nor do you find the stylesheets that typically dictate how a page looks.

 That’s because that boilerplate has been moved back into a parent template "extended" by the index file with a line of Nunjucks code at the top of the page.